 The general theme of the research component is Microbial interaction and function: this theme comes from the (not-so-recent) realization that microbes exist in populations and communities, not isolation.
-The seventeen participating faculty provide a broad range of options for research in this area.
+The sixteen participating faculty provide a broad range of options for research in this area.
 They also share a strong commitment to working with undergraduates and promoting diversity in the microbiology community at UT and Oak Ridge National Laboratory (ORNL).
 Under the direct guidance of a UT or ORNL faculty mentor, usually with a graduate student or postdoctoral co-mentor, students will gain first-hand research experience and training in state-of-the-art research facilities, working on individual projects.

 During the first week of the program, students will be introduced to their research mentors, other students in the program, and the research campuses of UT and ORNL.
 The research in the individual research labs will be complemented by weekly workshops, a general schedule of which is provided below.
 Hypothesis development and testing, experimental design and data analyses and validation will be featured early in the workshops and combined with information sessions on paths to a career in science, how science is supported (and its value), the importance of rigorous statistical design, and a session of ethics in research.
 Students will be expected to participate in discussions and to report to the group on a weekly/biweekly basis regarding their progress (and frustrations) in their research project.
 During the final weeks, students will gain experience in the presentation of their results in oral and poster formats.